serbrio/mooc_csb_2025/Project_I/REPORT.md

 After the fix, a SQL injection attack will not reveal the sensitive data in plain text, but [encrypted](screenshots/flaw-5-after-1.png).

-Side effect of the fix: to show a message to a user, the application uses the DB API instead of the ORM, so user will see his [messages](screenshots/flaw-5-after-2.png) [encrypted](screenshots/flaw-5-after-3.png). \
+Side effect of the fix: to show a message to a user, the application uses the DB-API instead of the ORM, so user will see his [messages](screenshots/flaw-5-after-2.png) [encrypted](screenshots/flaw-5-after-3.png). \
-Use ORM to allow user to see [messages decrypted](screenshots/flaw-5-after-4.png) - apply the [alternatnative fix](#alternative-fix) for Flaw 3.
+Use ORM to allow user to see his messages [decrypted](screenshots/flaw-5-after-4.png) - apply the [alternatnative fix](#alternative-fix) for Flaw 3.

 ## References
 [Cryptographic Failures](https://owasp.org/Top10/A02_2021-Cryptographic_Failures/)\